Sexual Health & Wellness Clinic:

 Click the link below for information on SEXUALLY TRANSMITTED DISEASE/INFECTIONS.

 Clark County Combined Health District

-Reproductive Health & Wellness Clinic Hours:
+Sexual Health & Wellness Clinic Hours:

 Human Immunodeficiency Virus (HIV) Prevention

 Rarely, a test result is neither negative nor positive.
 When this happens, the test must be done again.
 It is important to understand that HIV testing involves something called The Window Period.
 It usually takes up to 1 month after infection for the body to make HIV antibodies.
 In rare cases, it can take up to 6 months.
 This time is called “ the “window period”.
-Your sexual history will help to determine how if a re-test for HIV is needed and what time period will need to pass before the retest.
+Your sexual history will help to determine if a re-test for HIV is needed and what time period will need to pass before the retest.

 Sexually Transmitted Disease (STD) Information

 Tests for Chlamydia, Gonorrhea, and Syphilis are available through our Sexual Health & Wellness clinic at the health district.
 Fees for the service/tests vary based on a sliding fee scale.
 Payment is requested at time of visit to the RHW clinic.
 Up to half the people who get an STD have no symptoms and yet can pass it on to their partner.
 Testing is not just for someone experiencing symptoms.
 You should get tested if you have been sexually active or are entering into a new relationship.
 It is important to make sure your partner gets tested as well.

 HIV, Hepatitis C, Syphilis, and Pregnancy TESTING ONLY Clinic Site & Time:

 One 2 One Exchange located at The Springfield Soup Kitchen